 2. Overcome challenges together

 Talk about ways in which they can overcome challenges and learn from experiences.
 Talk about different strategies they could use to tackle their struggles and encourage them to keep a positive mind.
-Share with them your personal accounts and how you were once in their shoes.
+Share with them your personal experiences and how you were once in their shoes.
 Communication is key.
 As a family, partake in activities that will evoke joy and positive emotions.
 Sometimes it is ok to relax and do nothing except talk with your child.
 Going for walks or playing a sport your child likes goes a long way to open up communications and build trust and understanding.

-Practicing mindfulness meditation helps build their mental and emotional health.
-Life can be complicated for teenagers and school may feel like a challenge at times.
+Practicing mindful meditation helps build mental and emotional well-being.
+Life can be complicated for tweens, teenagers, and also young children.
 New responsibilities and social settings may sometimes cause stress and anxiety.
 Learning how to control their stress will benefit them in many ways.
-Parents can encourage their children to practice mindfulness by talking to them about the benefits it brings.
-Practice what you preach- you can set an example by getting into mindfulness exercises yourself in your daily life and tell your children about the positive effects it has on you.
-There are also several mindfulness apps they can get into, these apps can be simple to use and make the whole process easy and relatable.
+Parents can encourage their children to practice mindfulness by doing it themselves.
+You can set an example by getting into mindfulness exercises yourself in your daily life and sharing with your children the positive effects it has had on you.
+Several mindfulness apps are simple to use and make the whole process easy and relatable.
 A five-minute meditation routine before school is all it takes to have a great start to the day.
 Apps and youtube videos make the process easier as children are keener when technology is involved.